eddyizm/insta_delete/README.md

 <a name="upload"></a>
 # insta_upload

-Status: Not working
+Status: working | 12/27/2022

-join me on discord (eddyizm#3389) to fix it!
+join me on discord (eddyizm#3389) to discuss features...